Gregg Bissonette: Career

+After appearing on a 2007 album by Spinal Tap's Harry Shearer, Bissonette became the drummer for the parody heavy metal band Spinal Tap for live dates and on their 2009 album Back from the Dead.
+Credited under his own name on the actual album, when Bissonette appeared with the group live (including at the 2009 Glastonbury Festival), he drummed under the name Scott "Skippy" Scuffleton.
+In keeping with the band's tradition of their (fictional) drummers dying from bizarre causes, Scuffleton was later said to have sneezed himself to death.

 In 2013 Bissonette released his 3rd solo album where he plays drums and sings called Warning Will Robinson.
 This album also features his brother Matt on bass and backing vocals.

 Bissonette played on Steve Lukather's 2021 album, I Found the Sun Again.
-With 8 songs on the album, he played 7 songs while Ringo Starr played 1.
+With eight songs on the album, he played seven songs while Ringo Starr played one.

 2021 was the release of The Reddcoats debut album.
 The album features Gregg and Matt Bissonette on drums and bass with Andy Timmons on guitar, Wally Minko on keyboards and Mike Medina on percussion.

 Also in 2021 was the release of the debut album of The Red Locusts, again with Gregg on drums and his brother Matt on bass with Rick Springfield on guitar and vocals.

 Bissonette can be heard on a number of rock instrumental and progressive rock albums, including The Extremist by Joe Satriani, Temporal by Shadrane, Deep Forest by Deep Forest, Bass Invader by Martin Motnik, Inner Galactic Fusion Experience by Richie Kotzen, Shadow King by Steve Fister, Revolution Road by Rocket Scientists, In the Eye of Time by Vox Tempus, Bug Alley and the soundtrack to the movie The Endless Summer II by Gary Hoey.

 In 2012, Bissonette played drums on several tracks featured on Docker's Guild's album The Mystic Technocracy: Season 1: The Age of Ignorance, the progressive rock space opera masterminded by the French-American musician, teacher, and ethno-musicologist Douglas R. Docker.

+In 2024 Gregg and his brother Matt's band The Reddcoats released its second album, Reddcoats 2, which also features Andy Timmons, Ron Pedley, Wally Minko and Mike Medina.
+The album is 1/2 instrumental and 1/2 with Matt Bissonette on vocals.
+The album is a mix of pop, funk, fusion and Beatles influenced tunes throughout.